 Member, Awards Committee, Gerontological Society of America

 Pillemer's extension program is in the area of aging and life course development.
 An overarching interest is promoting social integration in later life, including intervention programs to reduce social isolation and increase social engagement among older persons.
 He is the co-Principal Investigator of a center grant funded by the National Institute on Aging: The Cornell Institute for Translational Research on Aging (CITRA), one of ten Edward R. Roybal Centers nationwide.
 CITRA has created a community-based research partnership with major elder service providers in New York City.
 Through a series of "research to practice consensus workshops," an innovative pilot study grant program that funds research partnerships with community agencies, and other related programs, CITRA brings Cornell research resources to the NYC community.
 A new focus is developing extension and outreach programs based on his research program on elder wisdom, including an intergenerational program involving high school students in group interview projects with elders.
 Another program area is on pain and pain management in later life.
 His extension efforts also focus on improving the quality of care provided by staff in nursing homes.
 His group has developed, evaluated, and are disseminating Partners in Caregiving, funded by NIA and other sources.
 This evidence-based program improves cooperation and communication between families and staff in nursing homes.
 Other products include publications for the nursing home industry that provide detailed practical guidance for upgrading the job conditions of paraprofessionals.
 A key component of his extension work is developing programs that link the growing older population to issues of envrionmental sustainability.
 He has developed and evaluated the Retiree Environmental Stewards Program, in which older adults learn about key environmental issues and take part in leadership training, enabling them to be highly effective volunteers in environmental organizations.
-In his current role as the Director of the Bronfenbrenner Center for Translational Research he is working to promote translational research models and evidence-based practice in the College.
+In his current role as Senior Associate Dean for Research and Outreach, he is working to promote translational research models and evidence-based practice in the College of Human Ecology.

 I engage undergraduate and graduate students in my research on aging in a variety of ways, providing opportunities to engage in all phases of research projects.
 This kind of hands-on involvement provides valuable research skills and allows students to experience being part of a project team.